How to harvard reference a blog

 Date accessed The date you accessed the blog post.
 Provide the date in the format “day month year”.

-See also How to test silver with vinegar
+See also How to make salt and pepper chips with oven chips

 By including these elements in your Harvard reference for a blog post, you provide enough information for your readers to locate and refer back to the original source.
 Make sure to follow the proper formatting and punctuation guidelines for each element to ensure accuracy and consistency in your references.